 Indoor Smart Training and Zwift

-During the off season and winter months indoor training is a necessarily evil but Zwift have transformed the experience into a fun, social experience that’s becoming very addictive across the cycling community
+During the off season and winter months indoor training is a necessary evil, but Zwift have transformed the experience into a fun social experience that’s becoming very addictive across the cycling community

 With over 200,000 accounts in 155 countries, Zwift has rapidly become a byword for indoor cycling, revitalising a concept until recently considered deeply unappealing by almost all by the most dedicated athlete.